Chadwick Beach cotton mouse

-The Chadwick Beach cotton mouse (Peromyscus gossypinus restrictus) is a presumably extinct subspecies of the cotton mouse.
+The Chadwick Beach cotton mouse (Peromyscus gossypinus restrictus) is a presumably extinct subspecies of the cotton mouse, a rodent in the family Cricetidae.
+It was a subspecies of the genus Peromyscus, a closely related group of New World mice often called "deermice".
 It was confined to a small area on the Manasota Key Peninsula in Florida.

 Description

 It was smaller and paler than the nominate subspecies.
 The total length was 172 mm, the tail length 72.5 mm, the hind foot length 22.3 mm, the ear length 22.3 mm, and largest skull length was 27.6 mm.
 The zygomatic breadth was 13.9 mm, the preorbital breadth was 4.4 mm, the nasal length was 10.9 mm, and the length of the teeth in the maxilla was 3.9 mm.
 The upper parts were pink cinnamon, with a rufous hue in the middle of the back.
 The under parts were white with a pale pink buff wash on the chest.
 The tail was brown above and buff below.
 The dorsal stripe in the middle of the back was smaller than in the nominate race.